elixirscript/elixirscript/GettingStarted.md

 Only works if module begins with a captial letter

-#### Importing Modules

-To import modules, first you must `require` the `JS` module.
-Then import the module using `JS.import`

-    defmodule MyModule do
-     require JS
-     JS.import React, "react"

-     def func() do
-       React.render(my_component)
-     end
-    end

 #### The JS module

 The JS module has many other functions and macros.
 For more information, check out the docs.

 #### Frontend Project Boilerplate

-There is an [elixirscript frontend boilerplate project](https://github.com/bryanjos/elixirscript-project-boilerplate).
+There is an [elixirscript frontend boilerplate project](https://github.com/elixirscript/elixirscript-project-boilerplate).
 This setup uses gulp and webpack to build and bundle assets.

-#### ElixirScript-Brunch
+#### elixirscript-brunch

-There is an Brunch plugin, [ElixirScript-Brunch](https://www.npmjs.com/package/elixirscript-brunch).
-There are instructions there on how to use it with Phoenix.
+There is an Brunch plugin, [elixirscript-brunch](https://www.npmjs.com/package/elixirscript-brunch).

+####

+There is also a webpack loader, [elixirscript-loader](https://www.npmjs.com/package/elixirscript-loader).